Jacques Auguste de Thou: Life

+Personal life

+De Thou was married twice.
+His first wife was Marie Barbancon (1547-1601), whom he married in 1587.
+His second wife was Gasparde de la Chastre, whom he married in 1602.
+Their son François Auguste de Thou was also a bibliophile.
+He was executed in 1642 after having been implicated in the rebellious conspiracy of Henri Coiffier de Ruzé, Marquis of Cinq-Mars.

 Coat of arms

 Argent, a chevron between three flies sable.

+The armorial bindings found in his extensive book collection vary in the way his coat of arms is presented.
+During his marriages he amended the design to include the coat of arms of his wife.

 Works and library

 His attitude exposed him to the animosity of the League party and of the Holy See, and to their persecution when the first edition of his history appeared.
 This history was his life's work.
 In a letter of 31 March 1611, addressed to the president Pierre Jeannin, he described his labours.

 His materials were drawn from his rich library, one of the glories of Europe, which he established in the Rue des Poitevins in the year 1587, with the two brothers, Pierre Dupuy and Jacques Dupuy, as librarians.
 It was one of the finest libraries developed during the Renaissance era.